Telephone numbers in the United Kingdom: Two-digit area codes

 This is the newest geographic number format.
-It is used for the third tier of large cities and for Northern Ireland, and was formed as a part of the Big Number Change in 2000.
+It is used for the third round of changes for large cities and for Northern Ireland, and was formed as a part of the Big Number Change in 2000.
 The new area code is much shorter than the old one, and begins 02 unlike the previous 01 area codes.
-Numbers in these five areas are commonly misquoted, e.g. London as 0207 or Cardiff as 02920.
-The numbers consist of a two-digit area code matching the pattern 02x, and an eight-digit subscriber number, and this is known as 2+8 format.
+Numbers consist of a two-digit area code matching the pattern 02x, and an eight-digit subscriber number, and this is known as 2+8 format.
+Numbers in these five areas are commonly misquoted, e.g. London incorrectly as 0207 or Cardiff incorrectly as 02920.

-The first four digits of the local number identifies a small area within the town or city.
+The first four digits of the local number identifies a small area within the town, city or region.
 At the time of the change, the subscriber part of the number gained an extra digit in London, those in Northern Ireland gained two or three digits, and the subscriber part of the number in the other areas gained two digits.
 All of these areas were also subject to a previous code change, one that added a "1" directly after the initial zero as a part of PhONEday in 1995.